Readme

 --limit 6

-A docker-compose.yml is provided to setup an entire docs-ci
+A docker-compose.yml is provided to setup an entire docs-ci environment including:

-then create the environment using docker-compose -f docker-compose.yml up
+$ docker-compose -f docker-compose.yml up